jenslys/autovod/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Show logs**
-Screenshot of docker or pm2 logs
+Screenshot of docker or pm2 logs.

+**Config**
+Provide your full config.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.